Urban Water Management

 2010 Urban Water Management Plans

-Over the next couple of months, DWR will be updating this website with more information as the Guidebook and other important UWMP information becomes available.
-Until then, if you have any questions, please send an e-mail to the UWMP address at UWMP@water.ca.gov or Peter Brostrom, email@example.com, if you would like additional information.
+Over the next several months, DWR will be updating this website with more information as it becomes available.
+Until then, if you have any questions, please send an e-mail to Gwen Huff at firstname.lastname@example.org.